How to motivate and inspire employees

 The first two levels are physiological needs and safety.
 In the traditional pyramid, these basic requirements are essential resources we need to sustain ourselves – air, water, food, shelter, sleep.
-In the professional environment, however, the foundation of a healthy workplace culture is providing people with the tools they need to do their job efficiently.

 To build this culture, companies need an effective way to measure people’s workplace satisfaction, to see which areas of the business require improvement.

-Level 5 – self-actualization
+Level 5 – motivating employees: self-actualization

-The summit of Maslow's hierarchy is a state called 'self-actualization’, a state in which people actively want to become the best version of themselves.
+The summit of Maslow's hierarchy is a state called 'self-actualization,’ a state in which people actively want to become the best version of themselves.

 Self-actualized employees are highly motivated to improve their own performance and often seek ways to add value to their employers.
-They are open to trying new things instead of sticking to safe paths; they listen to their instincts when evaluating experiences, instead of blindly following tradition, authority or the majority; they are prepared to be unpopular if their views do not coincide with those of the majority, if it means doing things better; and they take responsibility seriously, working hard to meet (and sometimes exceed) company goals.
+They are open to trying new things instead of sticking to safe paths.
+They listen to their instincts when evaluating experiences, instead of blindly following tradition, authority, or the majority.
+They are prepared to be unpopular if their views do not coincide with those of the majority — if it means doing things better.
+And they take responsibility seriously, working hard to meet (and sometimes exceed) company goals.

 To support people at the pinnacle of their performance, organizations need to provide their people with the information and evidence they need to challenge the status quo.
 They also need to give staff the platform they need to communicate their ideas beyond the realms of a small team so that other areas of a much larger business may benefit.

 How to make employees more productive

 If Maslow’s hierarchy of needs teaches us anything about business culture, it is that great employee experiences are built from the ground up.
 Strong foundations are essential for long-term success, and a vital part of strengthening these foundations is the choice of business software and the direction it sets you on.